 Rear Admiral Donald J. Guter was a line officer in the U.S. Navy from 1970 through 1974.
 After law school, he served in the Navy from 1977 until he retired in 2002.
-From June 2000 through June 2002, Admiral Guter was the Navy's Judge Advocate General.
+From June 2000 through June 2002, Admiral Guter was the

+Navy's Judge Advocate General.
 Admiral Guter is now President and Dean of South Texas College of Law in Houston, Texas.

-Rear Admiral John D. Hutson was commissioned in the U.S. Navy in 1969.
-After law school, he served in the Navy from 1972 until he retired in 2000.
+Rear Admiral John D. Hutson served in the U. S. Navy from 1973 to 2000.
 From 1994 until 1996, Admiral Hutson served as the Commanding Officer, Naval Legal Service Office, Europe and Southwest Asia.
-Admiral Hutson served as the Navy's Judge Advocate General from 1997 until 2000.
-Admiral Hutson is now Dean and President of Franklin Pierce Law Center in Concord, New Hampshire.
+He was the Navy's Judge Advocate General from 1997 to 2000.
+Admiral Hutson is Dean Emeritus at the University of New Hampshire School of Law in Concord, New Hampshire.
+He also joined Human Rights First's Board of Directors in 2005.